 Karaoke Revolution: American Idol Encore Review

-By: David Creech (GT: David Creech) & Alena Gallion (GT: Avelena)
+Written Wednesday, February 27, 2008 By David Creech (GT: David Creech) & Alena Gallion (GT: Avelena)

 Singing has long been pointed out as a missing element in the line up of next-gen games.
 While several were available for the original Xbox, none of them have been placed on the backwards compatibility list.
 Konami’s release of KR: AI finally meets this demand, and should help men everywhere further justify the entertainment value of the Xbox 360 to their female companions.
 Rock Band was celebrated for this and does a great job (see below for a comparison), but with the initial price tag of $180 it certainly was not as attractive for someone purely interested in vocals.

 Duets require two mics, and are quite fun

 The incredibly popular American Idol television show is the setting for the campaign (or tournament) mode, with the judges grading your performance after every song.
 In this mode you can select the length of the tournament by number of songs required to win, ranging from eight to 18.
 After getting the golden ticket, you fly off to Hollywood to compete and hopefully win.
 If you ever get kicked out during a tournament, you have the option of repeating the round to get a better score, so you really should never lose a tournament.
 On the odd side, you can’t lose points during a song.
 What this means is that if you get a maximum score in a section, you can actually stop singing until the next section starts without a penalty.